Written by Ron Kingsley, LCA Tax Attorney and Owner

 Uniformity of Assessment Appeals

-In Lake County, appeals based on the lack of uniformity of assessments are substantially less common than comparable sales appeals, but they become more common with the passing of each year in the quadrennial assessment period (presently 2019—2022).
-The “crux” of a uniformity of assessment appeal is inequality of assessment…Nearly identical properties (using the above similarity criteria) are assessed quite differently on a $ / square foot basis.
-Like in the case of comparable sales appeals., a uniformity-based appeal can be filed for building and for land differentials.
+In Lake County, appeals based on the lack of uniformity of assessments are substantially less common than comparable sales appeals, but they become more common with the passing of each year in the quadrennial assessment period (presently 2023—2026).
+The “crux” of uniformity of assessment appeal is inequality of assessment…Nearly identical properties (using the above similarity criteria) are assessed quite differently on a $ / square foot basis.
+Like in the case of comparable sales appeals, a uniformity-based appeal can be filed for building and for land differentials.
 Again, to support an appeal, at least three comparable properties must be assessed for fewer $ / square foot than the subject is assessed at, with as few as possible assessed for more $ / square foot.

-Comparable sales appeals and Uniformity of Assessment Appeals Together
+Comparable Sales Appeals and Uniformity of Assessment Appeals Together

-Although rare, a property tax appeal can be based on both grounds…Sales of properties similar to the subject, as well as the inequality of assessed $ / square foot between comparable properties in the same area.
+Although rare, a property tax appeal can be based on both grounds…Sales of properties similar to the subject, as well as inequality of assessed $ / square foot between comparable properties in the same area.
 Typically, in Lake County, comparable sales appeals are more likely to be successful than uniformity appeals.